coffeebe4code/disc/README.md

 (()) ; nil evaluates to nil
 (%+ 5 5) ; evaluates to 10
 ("valid") ; evaluates to "valid"
-(@l myvar "valid") ; sets a variable on the parent scope, and evaluates to nil
+(@l myvar "valid") ; sets a variable on the owned scope, and evaluates to nil
 ```
 examples of invalid programs.
 ```